2020 Russian regional elections

-The elections were seen as a dress rehearsal for the 2021 State Duma elections.
+Ben Noble characterised the elections as the Kremlin's dress rehearsal for the 2021 State Duma elections.

 Campaign

-The election was led by incumbent candidates from the governing United Russia party competing against the "systemic opposition" parties including the Liberal Democratic Party, A Just Russia and the Communist Party.
+The election was led by incumbent candidates from the governing United Russia party competing against parties Liberal Democratic Party, A Just Russia and the Communist Party and independents.
 Opposition leader Alexei Navalny called on opposition voters to use "Smart Voting" by voting for candidates most likely to win against United Russia.
-Navalny fell ill three weeks before the election with Novichok poisoning while campaigning in Tomsk.

 The campaign in Archangelsk Oblast came after the governor had proposed fully integrating the Nenets Autonomous Okrug into the Oblast.
 This had provoked demonstrations until the proposals were withdrawn.

 Results

 Gubernatorial elections

 All incumbent governors were re-elected.